HoTT/book/README.md

 ## Editing the book

-This book is not a community project, but we do welcome our readers to suggest minor improvements.
-The best way to propose an edit is to open a pull request with your suggested change.
+This book is not a community project, but we do welcome our readers to suggest improvements.
+The best way to propose an edit is to [open a pull request](https://github.com/HoTT/book/compare) with your suggested change.
+You can also [open an issue](https://github.com/HoTT/book/issues/new/choose) if you do not have a concrete proposal yet.

 ## Code of conduct